-About this guide 2 Primary production depreciating assets 25 Abbreviations used in this publication 2 Capital expenditure deductible under the UCA 27 Carbon sink forests 2 Landcare operations 28 Deductions for the cost of depreciating assets 2 Electricity connections and phone lines 29 The uniform capital allowance system 3 Environmental protection activities 29 What is a depreciating asset?
-3 Mining and quarrying, and minerals transport 29 Who can claim deductions for the decline in value Project pools 30 of a depreciating asset?
-4 Business related costs - section 40-880 deductions 31 Working out decline in value 5 Small business entities 32 Immediate deduction (for certain non-business depreciating assets costing \$300 or less) 9 Record keeping 34 Effective life 11 Completing the Capital allowances schedule 2012 35 Depreciating assets and taxation of Definitions 35 financial arrangements 13 Guidelines for using the depreciating assets worksheet 36 The cost of a depreciating asset 14 Guidelines for using the low-value pool worksheet 37 What happens if you no longer hold or use a depreciating asset?
-17 Worksheet 1: depreciating assets 39 Low-value pools 22 Worksheet 2: low-value pool 40 In-house software 24 More information inside back cover Common-rate pools 25
+About this guide 2 What happens if you no longer 10 Abbreviations used in this publication 2 hold or use a depreciating asset?
+18 Deductions for the cost of depreciating assets 2 Low-value pools 22 The uniform capital allowance system 2 In-house software 25 What is a depreciating asset?
+3 Common-rate pools 25 Who can claim deductions for the Primary production depreciating assets 26 decline in value of a depreciating asset?
+4 Capital expenditure deductible under the UCA 4 28 Working out decline in value 5 Small business entities 33 mmediate deduction for certain non-business 9 Record keeping 34 nmediate deduction for certain non-business lepreciating assets (costing \$300 or less) Definitions 35 Effective life of depreciating assets 11 Guidelines for using the depreciating assets v vorksheet 36 Depreciating assets and taxation Guidelines for using the low-value pool works 38 of financial arrangements (TOFA) 14 Guidelines for using the low-value poor works or ieet 30 The cost of a depreciating asset 14 Worksheet 1: Depreciating assets 39 Worksheet 2: Low-value pool 40 More information inside back co over